FallaApe/basics-projects/README.md

 | Practical Use      | Closer to real-world record systems |

+### ✅ 3.
+Gambling Game (Python)
+- Menu-driven program to bet on colors (red or black) with a starting balance.
+- Uses the `random` module to generate a winning color each round.
+- Covers: Loops, Functions, Conditionals, `random.choice`.

 More projects will be added as I explore new topics in C.

 ---